yellowmessenger/documentation/docs/platform_concepts/getting-started.md

 Voila!
 You're done.
 Would you like a step by step guide on creating bots?
 [Here](https://docs.yellow.ai/docs/platform_concepts/studio/overview) you go.

-And it doens't end there.
-You can track the data and metrics of the bot, manage customer queries on multiple channels, run campaigns and much more.
+It doesn't end there, you can track the data and metrics of your bot, manage customer queries on multiple channels, run campaigns and much more.
 The following modules will help you in using your bot efficiently.

 | Name   | Description                                                      |     |